Frank Chen

 3. I drilled those defenses until they were second nature.

-4. I used the extra time I could spend in leg lock battles figuring out offensive tactics, transitions, and counters.
+4. I used the extra time I could spend in the pocket of leg lock battles to figure out offensive tactics, transitions, and counters.

-The pattern here was taking 3-4 positions, understanding the defensive aspects of each position, and then using the confidence gained from defensive manuevers to try offensive and transitory tactics.
+The pattern here was taking 3-4 positions, understanding the defensive aspects of each position, and then using the confidence gained from these defensive maneuvers to try offensive and transitory tactics.

 Back to map of content (jiujitsu)